 Generators may be operated between the grapes and pistachios only.
 During summer months generators, those that are built in and not noisy, may be operated continuously.
 During all other seasons generators must be turned off by 7 PM.
 The exhaust for all generators must always face the road, not the grape vines.
 You must clean up after camping.
 No dumping of anything.
 This ranch grows wine grapes, pistachios, and oranges.
 Nothing that threatens the water table or the crops is allowed.
 No smoking.
 Fires are at the ranch house only.
 No children.
 Pets must be on a leash at all times.
 There is a long road thru the orange groves to walk them.
 Check out is by 10 AM unless arranged otherwise with the owners.

 Our sites are level and sit along a private road, #102, between the pistachio groves and the grape fields.
-They offer beautiful views in the spring and early summer when the grapes are growing, budding, or green and the sweet smell of the orange grove drifts across our ranch.
+Road #102 may be entered from Road #264 or from Stage Coach Hwy offering big rigs the ability to pull through from either side.
+There are beautiful views in the spring and early summer when the grapes are growing, budding, or green and the sweet smell of the orange grove drifts across our ranch.
 During the summer the temperature is constantly above 100 degrees.
 You must have a generator to camp and it’s exhaust must be pointed towards the road when it is parked.
 Our sites do not have hookups so you must be self contained.
 They hold two of the largest class As or 5th wheels and their tow vehicles, or four of the smaller class Cs and their tow vehicles.
-Six class Bs or Truck Campers can park in our circular driveway.
-There is a Harbor Freight store selling generators and inverters within seven miles.
+There is a Harbor Freight, a Home Depot, and a Lowe’s store selling generators and inverters within seven miles.
 There is no camping in our circular driveway.

 All areas of the ranch use irrigation water which must be filtered before human consumption.
 Exterior bibs and field faucets are unfiltered.
-We have filtration and purification plant in our garage for those with urgent water needs.
+We have a filtration and purification plant in our garage for small campers with urgent water needs.
 There will be a $5 dollar charge for filling a water tank to defray our water treatment costs.

 During the current Covid-19 pandemic we require masking and social distancing.
 We encourage socializing and we place couples chairs 10 feet away from other couples so that we may all enjoy each other’s company.
 No fires are allowed at campsites.
-We host Wine Tasting, and Campfires within our gated enclosure.
+We host Campfires and refreshments within our gated enclosure.

 Tow vehicle parking is available at your site.

 During the winter, Thanksgiving to Memorial Day, it snows in the NPs.
 They are often impassible and when it snows above us it rains here.
 This makes our camp sites between the vines muddy.
-After one bad experience a fifth wheel had to be towed out so we will no longer host big rigs, fifth wheels, or big trailers during inclement weather.
-Class Bs and small trailers are often allowed in the circular driveway by permission only.
-Pets must be approved by prior approval.
+We have two pads filled with palm mulch for winter use.
+We had one bad experience with a huge fifth wheel had to be towed out so we will no longer host big rigs, big fifth wheels, or big trailers during inclement rainy weather.
+Class Cs, Bs and small trailers are allowed by prior approval.
+Pets are allowed by prior approval.
 Feel free to give us a shout and we will see whether we can accommodate you!

 Close to Tulare County’s Balch Park (John Muir’s Favorite Sequoia Grove), California Hot Springs, and the Trail of a Hundred Giants.
 Sequoia and Kings Canyon NP, as well as two large lakes which are just a few miles away.
 Please visit our Facebook Group “Sequoia National Park Camping & Recreation” and scroll through the numerous pictures and comments about the nearby attractions of our wilderness in all her glorious seasons.
 Our sister FB group is “Port San Louis Harbor Boating, Camping & Recreation” where we host visiting boaters and their families..